-The Trust received £2 million in sponsorship from BNFL (now The NDA) in 2008.
+The Trust received £2 million in sponsorship from BNFL (now the NDA) in 2008.
 The Trust complies with the requirements of the Deed of Gift in relation to the sponsorship funding provided by Trust sponsors.
 The Trust aims, through the utilisation of a professional team of financial investment managers, to:

-- Develop a portfolio that supports green energy and avoids investment in companies with a bias towards alcohol and tobacco; - Create a diverse portfolio of investments to minimise financial risk; - Generate a level of income of approximately £50,000 to £100,000 per annum; and - As a minimum maintain the current value of the capital asset and where possible create some capital growth.
+- Develop a portfolio that supports green energy and avoids investment in companies with a bias towards alcohol and tobacco: - Create a diverse portfolio of investments to minimise financial risk: - Generate a level of income of approximately £50,000 to £100,000 per annum; and - As a minimum maintain the current value of the capital asset and where possible create some capital growth.

 The Deed of Gift has been invested in a diverse portfolio of investments.
-The capital value of £2,281,249 at 1 September 2020 has increased to £2,605,664 at 31 August 2021 with an income to the Trust of £72,480 and an endowment investment gain of £324,415.
+The capital value of £2,605,664 at 1 September 2021 has decreased to £2,316,576 at 31 August 2022 with an income to the Trust of £143,872 and an endowment investment loss of £273,438.